efl9013/sprout-v2/README.md

 We claim that **Sprout's optimizations improve verification efficiency by over two orders of magnitude for protocols with more than 2 transitions**.

 The shell script `naive_vs_opt.sh`  iterates over a list of example names, and calls Sprout on naive and optimized mode respectively.
-The function `run_with_limits` imposes a memory limit of 16GB by monitoring the memory usage of the process `main.exe` every 0.5 seconds.
+The Docker container is initialized with 8GB of memory, killing processes that exceed this limit, and naive mode muCLP instances are given a 300 second timeout.
+Optimized mode muCLP instances are given a 40 second timeout.

 Our claim can be falfisied by examining `table1_final.txt`.